mysql_affected_rows()

 my_ulonglong mysql_affected_rows(MYSQL *mysql)

-Returns the number of rows changed by the last UPDATE
+Returns the number of rows changed by the last UPDATE, deleted by

 An integer greater than zero indicates the number of rows affected or